This study programme provides full schooling in Human Medicine at bachelor's level. Admission is subject to the numerus clausus.

 Holders of a bachelor's degree from the University of Fribourg continue their studies at master's level in Fribourg or in one of the Faculties with which the University of Fribourg has established a convention (Basel, Bern or Zurich).
 Further studies in Lausanne are also possible.

 Profile of the study programme

-The Department of Medicine of the Faculty of Science offers Bachelor's level education in Human Medicine.
-The holder of a Bachelor of Medicine in Human Medicine has command of the knowledge and skills necessary to continue studying to Master's level in one of the five faculties of Medicine in Switzerland.
+The Medicine Section of the Faculty of Science and Medicine offers bachelor's level education in Human Medicine.
+The holder of a Bachelor of Medicine in Human Medicine has command of the knowledge and skills necessary to continue studying to master's level in one of the five Faculties of Medicine in Switzerland.

 The first year of study consists of physics, chemistry, an introduction to organ systems and fundamental human biology (cells, genetics, transmission and processing of biological information, development, structural biochemistry, metabolism and microbiology).
 In the second semester, systematic and in-depth study of the systems begins; it continues into the second year.
 At the end of the second year, the student will thus have acquired solid knowledge of the structures and functions of the human body.